greggman/hft-tonde-iko/making.md

     <img src="src/making-tileset.png" width="505" height="472" />

-*   Delete the old tileset.
+*   To delete the old tileset.
 Select the old tileset (probably "bricks") and click the trashcan

     <img src="src/deleting-old-tileset.png" width="419" height="271" />

+    Note: You can have multiple tilesets.

 ## Assign Meanings to tiles

-I choose a 1x1 meaning system meaning each visual tile is allowed only 1 specific meaning.
+I chose a 1x1 meaning system meaning each visual tile is allowed only 1 specific meaning.
 To assign these meanings

 1.  make new map in tiled.